 Suicidal thoughts

-Suicidal thoughts are when you think about the act of ending your life intentionally.
+Suicidal thoughts are when you think about ending your life intentionally.
 They may arise because you are overwhelmed by a range of feelings or because you are facing a difficult situation that appears hopeless.
+You may be confused or frightened by these thoughts.

 Centre 33 young person support